 8. Contextual Advertising

 Contextual advertising works similar to PPC campaigns, except you’re paying for your ad to appear only on relevant websites.

-For example, if you were a financial analyst running an ad campaign for your firm, you could create ads appearing on various personal finance websites.
+For example, if you were an SEO running an ad campaign for your keyword tool, you could create an ad to appear on sites like Search Engine Journal.

-Then, when someone reads a blog about the stock market, your ad displays.
+Then, when someone reads a blog about search engine optimization, your ad displays.

 The benefit of contextual ads is they’re less intrusive.
-The campaign manager is betting that you’ll be more likely to click on their ad because it’s within the context of what you’re already reading.
+In addition, the campaign manager is betting that you’ll be more likely to click on their ad because it’s within the context of what you’re already reading.

 Native ads match the media format they appear in and are also less invasive; you may not even notice them.

-You can see examples of Native ads versus display ads on the below screenshot of Business Insider’s website.
+You can see examples of Native ads versus display ads on the below screenshot of Fortune’s website.

-Taboola and Outbrain are two advertising platforms that help marketers craft native ad campaigns.
+Taboola, Dianomi, and Outbrain are three advertising platforms that help marketers craft native ad campaigns.